adamjthompson/Gaming-Status/docs/troubleshooting.md

 ## The game cover art is missing or incorrect.
 The integration searches SteamGridDB for high-quality cover art based on the name of the game.
 If a publisher names a game weirdly on Xbox (like *"Call of Duty®: HQ - Cross-Gen Bundle"*), the search will fail.
-- **The Fix:** Use the **Game Title Overrides** in the Advanced section to map that messy title to a clean one (e.g., `"Call of Duty®: HQ - Cross-Gen Bundle": "Call of Duty"`).
+- **The Fix:** Use the **Game Title Overrides** in the Advanced section to map that messy title to a clean one (e.g., `Call of Duty®: HQ - Cross-Gen Bundle = Call of Duty`).
 The integration will instantly find the right art!

 ## My gamerpic / avatar is blank or broken.
 Sometimes, official APIs (especially PlayStation) fail to pass the avatar image URL to Home Assistant.